alphacharliee/about/README.md

 # Hey, I’m Albert Cárcamo

-I’m a self-taught builder and coder with the help of AI.
+I’m a self-taught builder and coder with the help of AI who is in constant learning.
 Exploring how a simple idea can turn into something real.
 Born and raised in Honduras, Central America, where I'm currently based.

 I come from a legal background, but two years ago I started coding, something I always hoped I’d learn one day.